 - Leave a donation to a charity you value

-- Provide for your partner
+- Provide for your spouse or domestic partner

 Frequently asked questions